edriso/iomeh/README.md

-# IOMEH - I Owe Me Health
+# IOMeW - I Owe Me Wellness

-> **Your Personal Health Ranking Organization**
+> **Your Global Wellness Rank — Built by Everyday Choices.**

-A global health tracking and ranking platform that gamifies your wellness journey.
+A global wellness tracking and ranking platform that gamifies your wellness journey.
 Track workouts, nutrition, sleep, and mindfulness activities while competing on global leaderboards.

 ## ✨ Features